GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * **LegacySystem**: The old system of the company, our system uses its APIs to send assistance where needed.
 * **CarAssistanceManager**: The component that offers the functionalities needed to provide assistance to the vehicles when they need to be moved, recharged or repaired.
 It exploits the functionalities of the legacy system to send road-operators to the car location.
 * **WebAppController**: The component that makes the system functionalities accessible from the WebApplication.
-* **Configurator**: The component that offers the configuration functionalities to customise a set of parameters of the system (set of SafeAreas, fares, fees and so on).
+* **Configurator**: The component that offers the configuration functionalities to customize a set of parameters of the system (set of SafeAreas, fares, fees and so on).
 * **NotificationController**: The component that offers notification functionalities towards the various components of the system.
+* **StationController**: A simple component to retrieve the number of plugs available in the stations.
+* **DataAccessManager**: The component that implements and provides through an appropriate interface the methods for accessing the data of our system.
+This intermediate component between the entities of the the model and the other components will facilitate extendibility.
 * **Model**: The structure of the data in our system (specified in a distinct diagram).
 * **GoogleMaps**: Provider of the maps services.
 \newpage